wgalbraith/280/docs_student/linear-exercises.md

 <h1 id="unit-conversion-scale">10.
 Unit Conversion Scale</h1>

 <ul>
-<li>Create a hand-drawn linear scale converting between pounds and kilograms.</li>
+<li>Create a hand-drawn $x-y$ graph converting between pounds and kilograms.
+Put pounds on the $x$-axis.</li>
-<li>Mark tick marks at clear, round-number intervals.</li>
+<li>Mark tick marks at clear, round-number (no decimals) intervals.
+Use a ruler to ensure the actual distance between tick marks is consistent.</li>
-<li>State the numerical conversion factor you are using.</li>
-<li>Use a spreadsheet to calculate the exact page distance for each tick mark and include this calculation.</li>
+<li>Write the linear equation that relates pounds to kilograms.</li>
+<li>Calculate the exact page distance (in inches) between each of yout tick marks for each of your axes.
+The "page distance" means the distance on your paper between each of you tick marks.
+In other words, you are detemining the rate "pounds per tick mark distance (in inches)", and the the rate "kilograms per tick mark distance (in inches)".  </li>
+<li>Let $P$ be "pounds per tick mark distance (in inches)" and $K$ be "kilograms per tick mark distance (in inches)".
+Find $\dfrac{P}{Q}$ </li>
 </ul>

 <h1 id="absolute-temperature-converting-scale">11.
 Absolute Temperature Scale</h1>